-After clicking 'Record', the following screen appears displaying the Waiting for Trigger message to start sampling.
+After clicking the Record button, the following screen appears displaying the Waiting for Trigger message to start sampling.

-• Make a noise above 60 dB and observe the graph on the screen.
+Make a noise above 60 dB and observe the graph on the screen.

 Pay attention to the level at which the graph starts.